zhulf0804/Verification-Code-Recognition/readme.md

 Here, we used alexnet defined in nets/alexnet.py based on **multi-task learning**.
 We can also defined our network.

-The training process can be seen:
+The following list is the training processing.

 ```
 Iter: 0  Loss: 2696.982  Accuracy: 0.16, 0.20, 0.28, 0.24  Learning_rate: 0.0010